Seasons in the sunset - A seventy (+3) year old looks ahead and back

 I returned to my former spot, humiliated and despondent.
 I struggled through a couple of dances with Annette, a high school classmate.
 I avoided looking over at Barbara.

 The band played a polka and Annette and I pulled each other around the floor.
 I wasn’t sure if I could really polka.
 My technique was to just skip, like a kid on the sidewalk.
-The floor was packed.
-I spied Barbara dancing with her girl friend.
+The floor was packed and I noticed Barbara dancing with her girl friend.
 Girls did that, danced together for polkas.
 I concentrated on my skipping.
-When the music ended I walked off and noticed Barbara walking nearby.
+When the music ended I walked off and caught a glimpse of Barbara walking nearby on my left.
 I slowed down to match her pace.
 A Ferlin Husky sound-alike began, “Since you’ve gone … “

-I looked over and caught her eye, “Want to dance?”
+I looked over, moved closer and caught her eye, “Want to dance?”
 I said.

 She extended her arm and I took her hand.